About

 With a 19th century former natural history museum and a contemporary white cube to fuel its engine, Talbot Rice Gallery is dedicated to exploring how the University of Edinburgh can contribute to contemporary art production today and into the future.
 Solo exhibitions provide international artists with access to University research and collections, whilst conceptual group exhibitions foreground key political and social issues.
 Raising the volume on female self-empowerment, exploring frontiers in the age of Brexit, or interrogating debt at a time of the cost-of-living crisis, Talbot Rice Gallery positions itself at the forefront of research and creative practice.

-Since 2018 the Talbot Rice Residents have been a part of Talbot Rice Gallery and Edinburgh College of Art.
-Each year for five years, five new emerging artists from Scotland join the programme, which they then continue for two years, with the programme contributing richly to the ecology of Edinburgh’s visual arts context.
 Talbot Rice Gallery plays an active role in Edinburgh College of Art, working with students throughout the year, engaging them in the programme and curatorial vision.
-The annual Trading Zone exhibition hunts for distinct practices across all the schools and artforms of Edinburgh College of Art.
+The gallery's Trading Zone exhibition hunts for distinct practices across all the schools and artforms of Edinburgh College of Art.

 David Claerbout, 'The Quiet Shore', 2011.
 Installation view, 2018.
 Image courtesy Talbot Rice Gallery, The University of Edinburgh.